-Cerro Catedral Ski Resort has the most modern resort base in South America, including a shopping mall and accommodation options with more than 5,000 beds (within walking distance to the main lifts).
-Access is a paved road with a variety of easy transportation options both from nearby San Carlos de Bariloche and the Bariloche airport (BRC).
-Bariloche itself is a fun tourist city with great restaurants, nightlife and once off the busy main avenues, stunning scenery.
+Cerro Catedral Ski Resort has the most modern resort base in South America, including a shopping mall and accommodation options with more than 5,000 beds within walking distance to the main lifts.
+Access is a paved road (not as common as you would think in Argentina) with a variety of easy transportation options both from nearby San Carlos de Bariloche and the Bariloche airport (airport code BRC).
+Bariloche itself is a fun tourist city with great restaurants, nightlife and once off the busy main avenues, stunning Patagonia scenery.

 Depending on the time in the ski season you visit, Cerro Catedral’s ski center can be quite busy as it is one of the most popular resorts in South America.
 It is known as the place to ski and snowboard in Patagonia.
 If you want to ski Bariloche, we recommend August and early September.